Virgin Money has partnered with lending-as-a-service platform Trade Ledger as it builds out a new business banking proposition.

 “With its flexible architecture and ability to cater for the widest range of commercial lending products, our partnership with Trade Ledger complements our digital proposition and will help us to support customers more effectively.”

-The partnership forms part of Virgin Money’s commitments to the £35m award from the Banking Competition Remedies Capability and Innovation Fund in 2020.
+The partnership forms part of Virgin Money’s commitment to the £35m award from the Banking Competition Remedies Capability and Innovation Fund in 2020.

 Earlier this year, Virgin Money added Codat to its team of technology partners as part of developing its working capital health proposition.